adobe/aio-cli-plugin-aep/README.md

 4. ```$ aio config:set jwt-auth ${path_to_the_above_config.json} --file --json```

 5. ```$ aio config:set jwt-auth.jwt_private_key ${path_to_the_private_key_file_used_in_integration}```

+ I have noticed sometimes access_token is not generated from aio-cli-config module and is a lazy load after the first command.
+So fire this please:

+6. ```$ aio console:list-integrations```

 ## Finally run this simple command to list datasets in your org